ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 	* Use your cursor to navigate to Option 2: "Change User Password".
 Press enter

 	* Enter your new password at the prompt "Enter new UNIX password:".
-After you enter your password, you will
+After you enter your password, you will get back the raspi-config screen.
+Press "tab" to select Finish, then press enter to exit the configuration screen.

 * Step 7: If you want another Raspian shell, you don't have to run qemu again.
 Instead open another terminal and connect to your emulated session over ssh as follows